gauravsjc02/DevOps-Task3/README.md

  ![1](https://github.com/gauravsjc02/DevOps-Task3/blob/master/task3.0/dockerfile.png)

- After this we build it using the command <b> docker build -t kubejenkins:v2<b>
+ After this we build it using the command <b> docker build -t kubejenkins:v2  .<b>

- Here, kubejenkins is the image name and v2 is the version name.
+ Here, kubejenkins is the image name, v2 is the version name and '.' refers to the location where Dockerfile is located..

  To upload this image on DockerHub use:-